 The initial compensation amount of Rs.
-4 lakh got increased to Rs.
-8 lakh under the Railway Accident and Untoward Incidents (Compensation) Amendment Rules, 2016 in cases involving the death of a passenger or the loss of a limb.
+4 lakh was increased to Rs.
+8 lakh under the Railway Accident and Untoward Incidents (Compensation) Amendment Rules, 2016, in cases involving the death of a passenger or the loss of a limb.
 The Railways Claim Tribunal will award compensation to the victim’s dependents who died or suffered severe injuries.

-According to the official notification, if a person becomes blind, loses sight in one eye, or becomes deaf, he or she will be awarded Rs 8 lakh in compensation.
-According to the official notification released by the railway administration, a person is also granted the same amount of Rs 8 lakh if that person suffers from severe facial disfigurement.
+According to the official notification, if a person becomes blind, loses sight in one eye, or becomes deaf, he or she will be compensated Rs 8 lakh.
+According to the official notification released by the railway administration, a person is also granted the same amount if the person suffers from severe facial disfigurement.
 The amount for injuries ranges from Rs.32,000/- to Rs.8,00,000/-, depending on the nature of the injury sustained.

 Some of the rights given to the claimants are the Right to Legal Representation and Free Legal-Aid.

-Indian railways must get compared to the Shinkansen, a Japanese railway system that has carried millions of people without a single fatality since 1964.
+The number of accidents in Indian railways are in stark contrast to Shinkansen, a Japanese railway system ferrying millions of people without a single fatality since 1964.

-Apart from depending on revenue from the railway’s internal generation, the government will require a significant investment programme to accomplish all of this.
-This investment will not only save lives, but it will also pay off handsomely in terms of GDP.
-It’s past time to reclassify railways as a”basic infrastructure supplier ” rather than a”commercial organisation. “
+Apart from depending on revenue from the railway’s internal generation, the government will require a significant investment programme to attain a state of zero fatalities.
+This investment not only saves lives, but will also pay off handsomely in terms of GDP.
+Railways should be reclassified to a ‘basic infrastructure supplier’ rather than a ‘commercial organisation’.

-Hence, the transportation on which such a large number of people depends must ensure their safety.
+The transportation on which such a large number of people depend must ensure their safety.
 It is a need of the hour to look out the ways to prevent train accidents in India.

 Can I sue if I was injured in a train accident or at a railroad crossing?

-Suppose you got injured in a train accident due to the carelessness of the train's operator, transport company, or another connected person.
-In that case, you might well get entitled to damages for your medical expenses, lost earnings, and misery and suffering.
+Assuming you were injured in a train accident due to the carelessness of the train's operator, transport company, or another connected person, you may be entitled to damages for your medical expenses, lost earnings, and misery and suffering.

-If trains pass dangerous signals, race through a station out of control, or move on block sections without authorisation to advance, the station master must notify the next station ahead of time.
+If trains pass dangerous signals, race through a station out of control, or move on block sections without authorisation to advance, the station master notifies the next station ahead of time.

-What happens when the Alarm chain gets pulled in a coach?
+What happens when the alarm chain is pulled in a coach?